RongKaiWeskerMA/Knowledge-Tracing/README.md

 - **Mixed precision training**: For faster training and reduced memory usage
 - **Robust error handling**: To prevent training failures

+## To Do
+The implementation of the self-attention knowledge tracing has been completed yet.

 ## References

 1. [Deep Knowledge Tracing](https://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf)